 To verify your path to

-Outlook.exe, it’s best to browse to the path in Explorer first.
+Outlook.exe, it’s best to browse to the path in File Explorer first.
 Common locations are:

 After modifying the key, make sure you restart your computer for changes to take effect.

-Another way to go would be to uninstall all your Office applications and then run the Fix It for removing Office for each version of Office which was previously installed on your computer.
-Start with the oldest version and work your way up to the newest version.
+Another way to go would be to uninstall all your Office applications and then run the Uninstall Support Tool to remove remaining program files of all versions of Office that were previously installed on your computer.

 No Outlook data or settings will be lost in this process but it is always good to have your backups in order.